voxpupuli/puppet-r10k/README.md

   }' http://puppet-master.example:8088/payload
 ```

+### Troubleshooting

+If you're not sure whether your webhook setup works:

+- Watch the webhook logfile at `/var/log/webhook/access.log`
+- Try to make a GET request to the `heartbeat` endpoint (e.g. http://puppet-master.example:8088/heartbeat)

 ### Docker

 If you are building your image with the puppet, you need to prevent the webhook process from starting as a daemon.